Eemaa26/EPSY530Fall2014/README.md

 Diez, D.M., Barr, C.D., & Çetinkaya-Rundel, M. (2012). *OpenIntro Statistics (2nd Ed).*

-This is an open source textbook and can be downloaded in PDF format from the [OpenIntro](http://www.openintro.org/stat/textbook.php) website or a printed copy can be ordered from [Amazon](http://www.amazon.com/dp/1478217200).
+This is an open source textbook and can be downloaded in PDF format [here](https://github.com/jbryer/EPSY530Fall2014/blob/master/Textbook/OpenIntroStatistics2Ed.pdf?raw=true), from the [OpenIntro](http://www.openintro.org/stat/textbook.php) website, or a printed copy can be ordered from [Amazon](http://www.amazon.com/dp/1478217200).

 #### Recommended